thinkshout/thinkshout/work/01-edf.md

   tablet: work/edf/edf-tablet.jpg
   mobile: work/edf/edf-mobile.jpg
 client: |
-  A number of our staff worked in environmental conservation before joining the team.
-So when we met with the Environmental Defense Fund (EDF) to talk about seafood preservation, we were all ears.
-Through science and economics, they advocate for seafood preservation and conscientious consumption, and EDF wanted to reach seafood consumers whether they were at home or the market.
-We worked with their internal development team to set about redesigning the user experience for the Seafood Selector, a long-standing consumer advocacy tool.
-EDF's goal was to help seafood consumers to make informed choices, whether they were at home on their desktop or in the aisle of the grocery store using their smart phone.
+  Through science and economics, the Environmental Defense Fund's Fisheries Program advocates for seafood preservation and conscientious consumption.
+A vital component of this program is its Seafood Selector App, a mobile website providing shoppers on-the-go with advice on healthy and eco-friendly seafood options.
+We worked with their internal development team to redesign the user experience for the Seafood Selector.
+This couldn't have been a more exciting opportunity for us, given our staff's collective background in environmental conservation.
 url: http://seafood.edf.org/
 expertise: |
   - User story development
   - Information architecture
   - Responsive design
   - Engagement metrics
-  - Technical architecture development
+  - Technical architecture consulting

 components:
   - section:
     title: Discovery
-    column1:
+    column1: |
-      We engaged with EDF staff to interview target audiences for the new web application.
+      In collaboration with EDF staff, we interviewed a sampling of the application's target audience.
 We then examined website analytics to identify usage patterns and establish performance benchmarks.
-Finally, we developed user personas to guide the content and information architecture choices for the redesign.
+Finally, we developed _user stories_ to guide the content and information architecture choices for the redesign.
     column2:
   - section:
     title: Information Architecture